TxnLab/reti/docs/early-overview.md

+#### This was early summary of operations - much of this should probably be recaptured/updated in a technical faq perhaps?

 * Arbitrary Validators
   * Anyone can add themselves as a validator.
 Most configuration settings are fixed (so fees, payout schedule can't change arbitrarily)
   * Reasonable guidelines are enforced in node running code.